-Excise duties (valmisteverot) are levied on e.g. alcohol and alcoholic beverages, tobacco products, liquid fuels, electricity and certain fuels, sweets, ice cream and soft drinks (duties on sweets and ice cream were abolished since 2017).
+Excise duties (valmisteverot) are levied on e.g. alcohol and alcoholic beverages, tobacco products, liquid fuels, electricity and certain fuels, sweets, ice cream and soft drinks.

 Taxes on special services (veronluonteiset maksut) consist of fees, which are in principal mandatory but are not enacted as taxes.
 These include pharmacy fee, television license, fire protection charge, etc.